bcgov/jag-cdds/README.md

 ### Running the application
 Option A) Intellij
-1) Create intellij run configuration from PCSS Application
+1) Create intellij run configuration from CDDS Application
 2) Set env variables.
 See the .env-template
 3) Run the application